mariuszgromada/MathParser.org-mXparser/README.md

 ![mXparser icon](http://mathparser.org/wp-content/uploads/2015/12/mxparser-logo-pi-gr.png)
-# mXparser - Math Parser Java C# Library
+# mXparser - a super easy, rich and highly flexible mathematical expressions parser (Math Parser) library for JAVA and C# .NET.
 **mXparser** is **a highly flexible parser of mathematical expressions provided as text**.
 Software delivers easy to use API for JAVA and C# .NET.

 # Main functionalities: